Folies Bergere at The Tropicana Hotel Las Vegas: History

-The Paris Connection
+The Paris connection

 J. Kell Housells gained a majority share in the Tropicana in 1959.
-As owner, one of his first key initiatives was to was bring the Folies Bergere to the Tropicana.
+As owner, one of his first key initiatives was to bring the Folies Bergere to the Tropicana.

 The Folies Bergere spectacular was a cause célèbre depicting frontal nudity and provocative dance moves.
 It is claimed to have had an annual attendance of over 600,000 guests at the height of its popularity.
 Entertainment director Lou Walters is credited as the individual responsible for securing the rights from Paris for the Tropicana.
-The Paris Can-Can line dance is considered to have made Folies Bergere Paris world renown and was freely adapted for the American audience.
+The Paris Can-can line dance is considered to have made Folies Bergere Paris world renown and was freely adapted for the American audience.

 "The Trop," as it was affectionately known, was considered the "Tiffany of the Strip," drawing in celebrities like Sammy Davis Jr., Frank Sinatra and Dean Martin.
 Hotel guests came to hobnob with the stars and the Folies' showgirls who would "dress up the lounge after performances.

 Initially, the costumes were crafted in Paris for importing to Las Vegas.
 According to US customs laws, after three years, a duty payment of half the value was due if the items were retained.
 Another option was to return the costumes to Paris.
 The chosen alternative was to burn the costumes in the desert under the watchful eyes of the federal officials.
 Those were sad days for Folies Bergere staff.